 - Make tax-deductible grants directly to individuals in need

 - Run charitable programs without setting up a separate nonprofit

 Private Foundations are typically funded by a single individual, family, or business.
 They can be funded with, and continue to hold, a wide variety of assets.
 Other giving vehicles typically liquidate any assets that aren’t publicly traded securities shortly after funding.

 Assets that can be held in a private foundation include:

-And if you have a Charitable Remainder Trust, you can name your foundation as the beneficiary.
+If you have a Charitable Remainder Trust, you can typically name your foundation as the beneficiary.

 Foundation Source does not manage assets.
 We work closely with the trusted financial advisor you designate, and share our expertise on special considerations that affect assets within a private foundation.

 Private foundations have broad latitude to pursue any activities as long as they advance a charitable purpose.